mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/forms.md

 ## Securing forms against Cross-Site Request Forgery (CSRF)

-SilverStripe tries to protect users against //Cross-Site Request Forgery (CSRF)// by adding a hidden *SecurityID* parameter to each form.
+SilverStripe tries to protect users against *Cross-Site Request Forgery (CSRF)* by adding a hidden *SecurityID* parameter to each form.
 See [secure-development](secure-development) for details.

 ## Remove existing fields